 4. Broaden our outreach to have a greater presence at local fairs and festivals.

-5. Create more field trip opportunties for college students and local clubs to visit Gurdwaras to share Langar and conversation about advocacy for Sikh and non-Sikh communities who experience hate crimes.
+5. Create more field trip opportunities for college students and local clubs to visit Gurdwaras to share Langar and conversation about advocacy for Sikh and non-Sikh communities who experience hate crimes.

-6. Expand "ONE Whatcom!" events: collaborations with other grassroots organizations, such as Better Together--BLM, to connect with other communites facing hate crimes.
+6. Expand "ONE Whatcom!" events: collaborations with other grassroots organizations, such as Better Together--BLM, to connect with other communities facing hate crimes.

-7. To grow our capacity to serve the hungry though our seva to the homeless community.
+7. To grow our capacity to serve the hungry through our seva to the homeless community.

 Washington State Park and Recreation Conference